 The dishwasher back up, leaking into the basement and now its time for clean up.

-Here are five basic steps to dry a flooded or flooding basement.
+Here are five basic steps to dry a flooded or flooding basement in Kansas City.

 Make a flood-related safety inspection.
 Check for any hazardous conditions such as structural damage, electrical hazards, signs of mold and mildew.
 Determine to what extent the water has actually migrated into your basement using a moisture meter which can be purchased from your local hardware store or big box store.

 Move or elevate any and all building contents which might be permanently damaged.
 Remove as much water as possible via pumps and once the water gets down to where a pump won’t work, vacuum the rest with a wet vac.
 You can rent a portable extraction unit at our local rental store or purchase a wet and dry vacuum at your local hardware store.

 You may want to save it, but it is not recommended.
 Carpet padding is the most difficult to dry, professional water damage restorers today have specialized equipment to save most of the carpeting padding, but as a DIY, just remove it and avoid the good chance that long-term mold and mildew exposure will settle in over a short period of time.
 To remove the carpet pad, go to a corner of a room and with some needle nose pliers grab a piece of the carpet and gently pull up.
 This will disengage the carpeting from the tackless strip holding it down.
 Pull the carpeting back as far as you can and then cut out the water soaked padding.
 Do this from all four corners until you have removed all of the padding.